TIPS FOR SUPPLYING, DISPLAYING, AND PACKAGING ORGANIC PRODUCE

-- If unwrapped organic produce must be placed directly next to unwrapped contentional produce, insert a divider between the products so the they do not directly touch or use containers to separate organic and non organic items
+- If unwrapped organic produce must be placed directly next to unwrapped conventional produce, insert a divider between the products so the they do not directly touch or use containers to separate organic and non-organic items

 - Wash shelf liners between use in organic and non-organic areas